Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Introduction

 where \( U_{\tau(t)} = -\log p_{\tau(t)} + c \) and $p_{\tau(t)} = \frac{\dd \pi_{\tau(t)}}{\dd \lambda}$.\footnote{The potential $U_{\tau(t)}$ needs to be specified only up to an additive constant as it only enters via its gradient.} In other words, we consider the Langevin diffusion for the \emph{moving target $\pi_{\tau(t)}$}.
 The function $\tau:\R_{\geq0}\to\R_{\geq0}$ satisfies $\tau(t)\rightarrow 0$ as $t\rightarrow\infty$ and is an \emph{annealing schedule} which allows us to control how quickly the target changes and, in particular, how quickly it moves from an easy-to-sample distribution to the actual target $\pi$.
 We denote the law of \( X_t \) that satisfies~\cref{eq:time-inhomogeneous Langevin diffusion} as \( \mu_t \).

 Despite their empirical success, the theoretical analysis of the time-inhomogeneous Langevin diffusion remains fragmented.
-Existing guarantees typically specialize to a particular path (\eg, geometric tempering or convolutional paths) and require smoothness assumptions that implicitly assume strong solutions of the Fokker--Planck equation.
-In addition, most existing guarantees control the backward-Kullback--Leibler divergence $\KL(\pi\,|\,\mu_t)$ instead of the forward-Kullback--Leibler divergence $\KL(\mu_t\,|\,\pi)$.
+Existing guarantees typically specialize to a particular path (\eg, geometric tempering~\citep{guo2025provable,chehab2025provable} or convolutional paths~\citep{cordero2025non}) and require smoothness assumptions that implicitly assume strong solutions of the Fokker--Planck equation.
+In addition, contrary to the time-homogeneous Langevin dynamics, most existing guarantees in the time-inhomogeneous setting control the backward-Kullback--Leibler divergence $\KL(\pi\,|\,\mu_t)$ instead of the forward-Kullback--Leibler divergence $\KL(\mu_t\,|\,\pi)$~\cite{guo2025provable,cordero2025non,cattiaux2025diffusion,young2026diffusion}.
 However, the latter is the natural notion of convergence for the Langevin diffusion since it is the Lyapunov functional of the Fokker--Planck equation and directly controls entropy dissipation.
 As a result, practitioners lack a single theorem that (a) certifies forward-KL convergence for broad families of annealing paths and (b) exposes how schedule choice trades off mixing and tracking error.
 We provide such a theorem for~\cref{eq:time-inhomogeneous Langevin diffusion} and its Euler--Maruyama discretization in this article.